mikedilger/mosaic-spec/docs/record.md

 #### LenTPad

+This is NOT included in the record, it is calculated.

 The length of the tags section including padding is called `LenTPad` and is calculated as `(LenT + 7) & !7`